Why Choose an Independent Insurance Agency?

 Which is Best for You?

 When shopping for insurance coverage, the main considerations are 1) service, 2) coverage, and 3) price.
 We hear it from our clients every day that, though coverage and price are important, service trumps them both.
 They expect us to be helpful, responsive, available, and dependable.
-Thus, if an agent’s service is poor, if they can’t be reached for questions or otherwise lack care, then you won’t want their insurance coverage at any price.
-When choosing an agent, talk to references, read online reviews, and ask your friends about their service.
+Thus, if an agent’s service is poor, if they can’t be reached for questions or they lack care, then you shouldn’g want their insurance coverage at any price.
+When choosing an agent, talk to references, read reviews and testimonials, and ask your friends about their service.
 Only then can you consider whether the coverage offered meets your needs.
 Once suitable coverage has been identified, prices can be compared.

-An independent insurance agent offers choice and professional, unbiased advice.
-Because they are independent, they can shop multiple insurance companies and place coverage with the best-fit.
+An independent insurance agent offers choice and professionalism, avoiding the bias that comes when you only have one insurance company to offer.
+Because they are independent, they can shop multiple insurance companies and place coverage at the client’s discretion.
 In such a situation, insurance companies understand they are competing for your business and therefore offer their best pricing up front, freeing the agent to focus upon service, making recommendations, and explaining the differences between coverages so that you can make an informed decision.

 Captive agents are owned by insurance companies in one way or another.
 They are either employees of the companies or are otherwise bound by contract to only offer certain brands of insurance.
 This can be an attractive business model since it is simple.
 Captive agents need to learn fewer insurance products and work with fewer insurance companies.
 Many of the large, national insurance brands are a form of captive agent.
 However, with only one tool in their toolbox, they may not be able to offer an optimal solution.